Working Hard Like Peopleguys

 Working productively in an occupation that we enjoy is essential to our overall happiness.
 Childhood is the perfect time in which to explore all of the possibilities that lie ahead.

 Jennifer Casey lives and works outside of Atlanta, Georgia with her husband Brendan and their children, Ryan and Morgan.
-She spends her days working on the family’s rental cabin business, blogging, answering dozens of eager questions from her children, and dreaming of a day in which she is caught up on all of her ongoing household projects (currently numbering approximately 349).
+When this article was published in 2008, she spent her days working on the family’s rental cabin business, blogging, answering dozens of eager questions from her children, and dreaming of a day in which she is caught up on all of her ongoing household projects (currently numbering approximately 349).